-Features and Choices when selecting an Electronic Timer
+Features and Choices When Selecting an Electronic Timer

-In general, when deciding on a timer, it's important that you are assured that the devices have a proven design, is marked and certified by UL, IEC, etc. so that you can be used anywhere in the world.
-Such certifications should be clearly marked on the housing for easy reference.
-Also Timers should be easy to wire, troubleshoot, and operate.
-Other criteria in selecting a timer are:
+In general, when deciding on a timer, it's important that you are assured that the devices have a proven design, and are marked and certified (UL, IEC, etc.), so that they can be used anywhere in the world.
+Certifications should be clearly marked on the housing for easy reference.
+Also, Timers should be easy to wire, troubleshoot, and operate.
+Other criteria in selecting a timer include: